Rajic93/Auto-updater/README.md

 ```
 In order to read existing manifest file and show it in app click at *Load Previous Version*.

 If you have pasted new app in the updates directory but you want to save *appID*, *launch args*, etc. just click at *Read directory*.
 This will create new XmlDocument without this values, that will be added when you click *Generate XML*.
-At this moment new *manifest.xml* file is created at */app* directory.
+At this moment new *manifest.xml* file is created at *app* directory in the installation directory.

-Currently for sending files to the client *HFS* is used.
+As HTTP FileServer *HFS* is used.
 Setup it and you are ready to go.

 Complete documentation can be found at http://www.rejetto.com/wiki/index.php?title=Main_Page.